-Lapwing Lodge started Life as a Sanatorium for Coats Mill workers in April 1911.
-At this time the corridor windows were opened to the elements for the patients to be wheeled out into the fresh air to recover and the glass roof provided plenty of light (fresh air was the only help until we got penicillin).
+Lapwing Lodge started Life as a Sanatorium for Coats Mill workers in 1910.
+At this time the veranda was open to the elements for the patients to be wheeled out into the fresh air to recover (fresh air was the only help until we got penicillin).
 It remained in their ownership until 1955.

 In 1959 it was offered to Paisley Burgh and Renfrew County Council, but rejected, after which the building deteriorated.
 Ownership changed again this time to the Red Cross in 1960 and Paisley Scouts used the grounds for camping.